 For companies seeking to grow and diversify their Irish footprint, the IDA offers practical support and assistance.
 It provides information and advice, as well as financial assistance across R&D, training, employment and capital investment.

 The Dublin Economic Monitor reports on emerging trends and performance within Dublin’s economy.
 Every quarter, it publishes new data and showcases the most important information on its user-friendly dashboard.
 It features statistics on consumer sentiment, employment trends, passenger and freight information, property trends and other informative performance data.
 There’s useful insights into how much tourists and locals are spending in the city too.
-Before you make any investments in Dublin, it is a must-re

 Two very popular areas of investment in the city are startups and real estate.
 If you’re looking for investment opportunities in Dublin, this is probably the best place to start.
 If you’re still unsure if investing in Ireland is right for you, check out our informative facts and figures about investments in Dublin.
 Dublin’s startups Whatever your interests, budget and appetite for risk are, Dublin’s capital ecosystem has an investment opportunity to match what you’re looking for.
 The city’s startups cover a wide range of industries, but they all have one thing in common.
 TheyR